Find answers to common questions about PDF authenticity checking

 Multiple incremental updates may suggest frequent editing or tampering attempts.
 However, some legitimate PDF creation workflows also use incremental updates, so our PDF verification considers context when interpreting these findings.

-The presence of incremental updates doesn’t automatically mean tampering—it’s one factor in our comprehensive PDF authenticity analysis that helps build a complete picture of document integrity and modification history.
+The presence of incremental updates doesn’t automatically mean tamperingāit’s one factor in our comprehensive PDF authenticity analysis that helps build a complete picture of document integrity and modification history.

 While our PDF authenticity checker detects most common modification methods, sophisticated PDF editing techniques using specialized tools may sometimes evade detection.
 Advanced users with deep PDF knowledge could potentially modify documents in ways that minimize metadata changes or structural anomalies.

 However, such modifications typically require significant technical expertise and specialized software.
-Our multi-layer PDF verification approach analyzes multiple detection vectors including metadata consistency, structural integrity, signature verification, and modification traces—making it difficult to modify PDFs without leaving some evidence.
+Our multi-layer PDF verification approach analyzes multiple detection vectors including metadata consistency, structural integrity, signature verification, and modification tracesāmaking it difficult to modify PDFs without leaving some evidence.

-For important decisions, use this yes/no result as part of a broader verification strategy rather than the sole factor.
+For important decisions, use this result as part of a broader verification strategy rather than the sole factor.

 Yes, our PDF verification service is completely free for basic use.
-You can upload PDF files up to 10 MB, receive instant PDF modification detection analysis, and access detailed results including risk scores, metadata information, and modification status—all without registration or payment.
+You can upload PDF files up to 10 MB, receive instant PDF modification detection analysis, and access detailed results including metadata information, findings, and modification statusāall without registration or payment.

 The free PDF authenticity checker includes full access to our multi-layer analysis system, comprehensive results pages, and shareable result links.